Enable

 So how can we fix this so screen readers announce the text as deleted or as strike-through text?

-The most bulletproof way to fix this today that I know of is using visually hidden text inside to the del tag to ensure that screen readers know it is old information.
+The most bulletproof way to fix this today that I know of is using visually hidden text to ensure that screen readers know it is old information.
+Notice that I am not using del or ins tags here: this is because some screenreaders do not read text inside del and ins reliably.
+Some web browsers, like Voiceover with Safari, don't even read the content at all.
 When the user tabs into the product tile below, screen readers will announce something like "Link, Clearance Sale.
 Internet Explorer T-Shirt Old Price: $30.00 New Price: $10.00"

 Clearance Sale